Course Details

 SPAN 203

-The historic center of the town, declared a World Heritage Site by UNESCO, does not fail to captivate visitors with its baroque art and architecture, intriguing underground tunnels, and beautiful parks and plazas.
+The historic center of the town, designated a UNESCO World Heritage Site, captivates visitors with its stunning baroque art and architecture, intriguing underground tunnels, and beautiful parks and plazas.

-Living and taking classes in Guanajuato is expected to be a complete full immersion in Spanish language and Mexican culture.
-Host families serve as a unique and valuable introduction into Mexican culture and values.
-Therefore, our students will be living with local families, generally, within the historic center of the city.
+Living and studying in Guanajuato promises a complete immersion in the Spanish language and Mexican culture.
+Host families provide a unique and valuable introduction to local customs and values, allowing students to live with local families in or near the historic center.

-Students will take language classes in the mornings (Span 301, 302 Grammar Review and Composition) and a cultural class in the afternoons (Span 332 Culture of Latin America, with emphasis in Mexican culture and history).
-In addition, students will take lessons in dance, art, food, music and alebrijes with five Mexican instructors (these classes are part of the Span 332 curriculum).
-The weekends will be spent with the Mexican families and doing field trips.
+Students will attend language classes in the mornings (Span 301, 302 Grammar Review and Composition) and a cultural class in the afternoons (Span 332 Culture of Latin America, with a focus on Mexican culture and history).
+Additionally, students will participate in lessons on dance, art, cuisine, music, and alebrijes with six Mexican instructors, integrated into the Span 332 curriculum.
+Weekends will be spent with host families and on field trips.

 Program Highlights